 Difference between functions and stored procedures in PL/SQL

 Differences between Stored procedures(SP) and Functions(User-defined functions (UDF)):

-- SP may or may not return a value but UDF must return a value.
+1. SP may or may not return a value but UDF must return a value.
 The return statement of the function returns control to the calling program and returns the result of the function.

 SP -> create or replace procedure GEEKS(x int) is y int; begin .....
 UDF-> FUNCTION GEEKS(x int) /*return statement so we must return value in function */ RETURN int IS y int; BEGIN .....

-- SP can have input/output parameter but UDF only has input parameter.
+2. SP can have input/output parameters but UDF only has input parameters.

 SP -> CREATE OR REPLACE PROCEDURE Factorial(x IN NUMBER, result OUT NUMBER) is begin ....
 UDF -> FUNCTION Factorial(x IN NUMBER) /* only input parameter */ return NUMBER is result NUMBER; begin .....

-- We cannot use SP in SQL statement like SELECT, INSERT, UPDATE, DELETE, MERGE etc. but we can use them with UDF.
+4. We cannot use SP in SQL statements like SELECT, INSERT, UPDATE, DELETE, MERGE, etc. but we can use them with UDF.

-- We can use transaction in SP but it is not possible in UDF.
+6. We can use transactions in SP but it is not possible in UDF.

 7. We can consider UDF as an expression but it is not possible in SP.